amora197/cnvkit/docs/source/index.rst

 Running a Jupyter Notebook
 --------------------------

-To access the Jupyter Notebooks, run:
+To access the Jupyter Notebooks, run the following command inside the **pbgl-cnvkit** directory:

 ::